 Loss of Employment from a Forced Tapers or Termination

 Respondents were also asked to assess the consequences of a forced taper or termination on their ability to find and maintain employment.
 Only 15.4% responded positively with no impact on their ability to find and maintain work.
-While 10.8% were forced to take lower paying jobs and 73.8% are no longer employable.
+While 10.8% were forced to take lower-paying jobs and 73.8% are no longer employable.
 When compared to the type of medical benefits used by respondents, there is a noticeable increase in the number of individuals now on Medicare and Medicaid as a results of the tactics used in combating the opioid crisis.
 And with most of these in the 51-65 age group, these are individuals with families who should be at their peak earning potential but have been forced out of the job market by current policy.

 Loss of Income from a Forced Tapers or Termination

-When asked to identify the cost of a forced taper or termination that resulted in a loss of employment or a lower paying job, the results were equally as surprising with 59.7% having a loss in excess of $30K per year, 34.3% with a loss in excess of $50K per year.
+When asked to identify the cost of a forced taper or termination that resulted in a loss of employment or a lower-paying job, the results were equally as surprising with 59.7% having a loss in excess of $30K per year, 34.3% with a loss in excess of $50K per year.
 Despite such damage, families have been resilient with most who are married with children maintaining their relationship through these difficulties.

 Under Treatment of Symptoms

 CERGM wants to thank Claudia Merandi of Don’t Punish Pain Rally for her input and support on this survey.
-With the feedback and responses from patrons, CERGM is planning six more surveys which will delve deeper into the impact of government policy on chronic pain patients.
+With the feedback and responses from patrons, CERGM is planning six more surveys that will delve deeper into the impact of government policy on chronic pain patients.
 Please look for posts on this site, Doctors of Courage and DPPR’s Facebook page for when the surveys are available.